 “I had a group of people with me who started talking about trophy hunting and the fact that there’s no hunting in Kenya,” Marguerite said.

-“Original safaris had been hunting safaris and it wasn’t until the 1960s that photographic safaris became popular.
-Anthony turned to me and said, ‘Your Dad was hugely influential in fact instrumental in making photographic safaris popular!’
+“Original safaris had been hunting safaris and it wasn’t until the 1960s that photographic safaris became popular,” Marguerite told them.
+“Anthony turned to me and said, ‘Your Dad was hugely influential in fact instrumental in making photographic safaris popular!’
 I teared up and said, ‘Really?’
 He said ‘Yes, because of his international popularity through Wild Kingdom, he taught people to love wild animals and to enjoy watching wildlife in the wild rather than wanting to shoot them.”

 Sixty years after its debut, Mutual of Omaha’s Wild Kingdom continues to make a positive impact for wildlife conservation and inspires the next generation of conservationists.

-Marguerite’s Excitement for the New Wild Kingdom Series
+Marguerite’s excitement for the new Wild Kingdom series

 “I am so excited that Wild Kingdom is returning!
-By sponsoring this program beginning in 1963 with my father, Marlin Perkins, Mutual of Omaha‘s commitment to wildlife conservation and habitat protection has been the source of entertainment, learning and inspiration to generations of children and adults,” Marguerite said.
+By sponsoring this program beginning in 1963 with my father, Mutual of Omaha’s commitment to wildlife conservation and habitat protection has been the source of entertainment, learning and inspiration to generations of children and adults,” Marguerite said.

 “Thank you to Mutual of Omaha for continuing all these years as part of the fabric of its company’s culture, not only to care about protecting wildlife and wild places, but for its renewed commitment to tell their important stories.”

-Think Jim Fowler was the only one wrestling big snakes?
-Check out this video of Marlin Perkins getting his hands dirty as he attempts to capture an anaconda.
+Plus, check out this video of Marlin Perkins getting his hands dirty as he attempts to capture an anaconda.
 Do you know what happens?